Red pandas have always lived in the shadow of the other, more famous panda. But now it’s time to give them their due.

 This is another feature (along with diet) that red pandas and giant pandas share.
 Because both pandas have false thumbs—which is actually an extended wrist bone—it was thought that it must be an adaption to eating bamboo.
 But the red panda’s more carnivorous ancestors had this feature as well.
 According to a 2006 study, what happened was “one of the most dramatic cases of convergence among vertebrates.”
 Convergent evolution is when two unrelated animals faced with similar circumstances evolve to look similar.
 In this case, the red panda’s false thumb evolved to help it climb trees, and only later became adapted for the bamboo diet, while giant pandas evolved this virtually identical feature because of their bamboo diet.

 Red pandas have also escaped from zoos in London, Birmingham, and Rotterdam.
-The Association of Zoos and Aquariums even warn in their official care manual “beware: red pandas are escape artists” [PDF].
+The Association of Zoos and Aquariums even warns in its official care manual to “beware: red pandas are escape artists” [PDF].

 Sadly, the red panda involved in the 1978 Rotterdam escape was found dead not long after the search for it began.
 But the event led to a very peculiar psychological observation.
-Even after the body of the panda was found, more than one hundred people reported seeing it, very much alive.
+Even after the body of the panda was found, more than 100 people reported seeing it, very much alive.
 These sightings were clearly mistaken; there’s no reason to think that multiple red pandas were loose in Rotterdam, and red pandas are distinctive enough that mistaking them for a dog or cat was unlikely.
-It’s believed that people expected to see a red panda, so they saw one, even though there wasn’t one there; researchers called it the Red Panda Effect.
+It’s believed that people expected to see a red panda, so they saw one, even though there wasn’t one there.
+Researchers called it the Red Panda Effect.

-7. There's an internet browser named after them.
+7. There’s an internet browser named after red pandas.

 Mozilla’s flagship browser, Firefox, means red panda.
 Originally, Mozilla wanted to name the browser Firebird, but found that another open source project was using that name.
 Not wanting to upset anyone, they decided to go with Firefox, another name for the red panda.
 And in a true example of adorableness, in 2010 Mozilla adopted two baby red pandas that had been born at Tennessee’s Knoxville Zoo.

-After the red panda was discovered in the 1820s, it was just called the panda (the origin of the name is controversial, but it probably comes from the Nepali word ponya, meaning "bamboo or plant eating animal").
-Forty years later, Europeans found a new animal in China and called it the Parti-Colored bear—because unlike polar bears, black bears, or brown bears it was multi-colored!
+After the red panda was introduced to Western science in the 1820s, it was just called the panda (the origin of the name is controversial, but it probably comes from the Nepali word ponya, meaning “bamboo or plant eating animal”).
+Forty years later, Europeans found a new animal in China and called it the parti-colored bear—because unlike polar bears, black bears, or brown bears, it was multi-colored.

 Prepare to be confused: In the late 19th century, scientists noticed that the parti-colored bear and the (red) panda were very similar.
 Their jaws were more like each other than they were like any other animal, they lived near each other, they both had false thumbs, and their diets were similar.
 The decision was made to officially consider the (red) panda as a type of bear.